CliMA/ClimaLand.jl/experiments/README.md

 ### integrated and standalone

-Th experiments in experiments/long_runs and experiments/standalone have save paths that use `ActiveLinkStyle` and assume the experiments are being run from the ClimaLand.jl directory.
+The experiments in experiments/long_runs and experiments/standalone have save paths that use `ActiveLinkStyle` and assume the experiments are being run from the ClimaLand.jl directory.
 If run from the ClimaLand.jl directory, then the outputs of an experiment will be saved into the same directory the experiment script is found in.
 Otherwise the outputs will be saved to the path of the script relative to the ClimaLand.jl directory.